Print this page

 field: A document property that is used to associate metadata with a document or an entity item.
 Collectively, fields define a document or an entity item's attributes.

 file repository: A file storage system for storing documents and images.
-A Ringtail file repository contains the path and permissions for connecting to the stored files and folders.
+A application file repository contains the path and permissions for connecting to the stored files and folders.

 footer: In productions, the text that appears at the bottom of an imaged page in a production.
 The page can include left, middle, and right footers.